 Most Toiletries – No need to load up on shampoo and soap.
 They use these things in Southeast Asia, too.

 Jeans – Just don’t bring them.
 They never dry, will make you entirely too hot, and are likely to chafe in the humidity.
 None of these are pleasant things.

-Laundry line – I never use mine.
-It’s so cheap to have laundry done for you, and takes so much less time, there’s not much use in taking an hour here and there to hand-wash clothing in a shared dorm sink, find a place to hang them up, and wait around until it’s time to take them down.
+Laundry line – I never used mine.
+It’s so cheap to have laundry done for you, and takes so much less time.
+There’s not much use in taking an hour here and there to hand-wash clothing in a shared dorm sink, find a place to hang them up, and wait around until it’s time to take them down.

 Sleeping bag liner – I ditched mine three weeks in.
 It took up too much space and never presented a value.
 It won’t protect you against bed bugs.
 Only knowing how to check for signs of them can help you.

 Mosquito net – They’re available where needed at hostels and dorms on the road.